TatuArvela/tatuarvela.dev/README.md

 [tatuarvela.com](https://tatuarvela.com)

-This is the repository for my personal website, built on Jekyll and Bootstrap 4.
+This is the repository for my personal website, built on Jekyll.

 Copyright © Tatu Arvela